nayzo/NzoUrlEncryptorBundle/Resources/doc/index.rst

  <code>&lt;a href="{{path('my-path-in-the-routing', {'id': MyId | urlencrypt } )}}" &gt;My link &lt;/a&gt;</code>
 </pre>

-In the controller use to decrypt service on the encrypted 'Id' comming from the routing
+In the controller use the decrypt service on the encrypted 'variable' comming from the routing:

 ```php
      public function indexAction($encrypted_id)